PupuGod/DP4GNIO/README.md

 $\mu_1$<br>

-One can always choose an alternative way to input the data as he/she wants
+Notice: one can always choose an alternative way to input the data as he/she wants

 ------------------------------------------------------------------------------------------------------